Home Chemistry Analytical Chemistry Gas Chromatography

 Sample Injection Port

 Samples are injected by a microsyringe through a self-sealing silicon rubber septum in a heated metal.
-The metal bock is a heated electrical heater.
-We used different sizes of injection ports for the injection of a sample.
+Generally, the metal bock is heated by an electrical heater fitted in the GC instrument.
+We used different sizes of injection ports for the injection of an analyzed sample.

 Gas Chromatography Column